Understanding Self-Sabotaging Behavior In Leadership

 8. Seek professional help: Consider working with a coach or therapist to address underlying issues and develop coping strategies.

-9. Practice mindfulness: Cultivate present-moment awareness to better understand and manage self-sabotaging tendencies.
+9. Practice mindfulness: Cultivate present-moment awareness to understand better and manage self-sabotaging tendencies.

 10. Take calculated risks: Step out of your comfort zone and embrace opportunities for growth and learning.